-- The brewing device can be directly attached — like most of the popular brewing devices, including the Hario V60 hand coffee folder, because Baratza recognizes trends.
+The brewing device can be directly attached — like most of the popular brewing devices, including the Hario V60 dripper, because Baratza recognizes trends.
 Nice!
 That said, we’ll add a little “yes, but…” to that later.

 One interesting sidebar is the machine’s Bluetooth capability.
 According to the manufacturer, you can pair your Sette 270Wi with Acaia’s Sette Updater app on iOS for timely updates when there’s a change to the software.

 All this innovation might not be a good enough reason for some of you to invest over $500 in an espresso grinder, though.
-After all, alternatives like the Eureka Mignon are also excellent and cost half as much.
+After all, single dose grinders like the Eureka Mignon Zero are also excellent and don’t cost as much.